 When the Check Engine Light comes on, it’s natural for your heart to sink just a little.
 With your OBDII scanner, you might find the P0430 code, but what does it mean?

-In this guide, we look closer at the P0430 trouble code.
-We define its meaning, look at the causes, identify the symptoms and show you possible ways to repair it.
+In this guide, I look closer at the P0430 trouble code.
+I define its meaning, look at the causes, identify the symptoms, and show you possible ways to repair it.

 P0430 – Catalyst System Efficiency Below Threshold (Bank 2)